MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode1_Northern_Bretonnia/WIP.md

 With Gaston, a brief but pointed encounter turns into a lesson in respect and survival in a world where local customs are as vital as any weapon or skill.
 This small interaction can serve both as comic relief and as an educational moment for your players.

 If you need additional quirks, other interactions, or ideas for how Gaston might reappear later in the story, let me know—I’ve plenty more ideas to help deepen your world!

-On to how to introduce the right feeling

 ## Shallya